 Use the RUN command to execute programs on HP NonStop without exiting NDMCOM.
 Examples of the programs are FUP, SCF, INSTALL, PERUSE, or any user-written programs.
-After terminating execution of these programs, Connect:Direct HP NonStop passes control to NDMCOM and displays the Connect:Direct HP NonStop prompt.
+After terminating execution of these programs, Sterling Connect:Direct for HP NonStop passes control to NDMCOM and displays the Sterling Connect:Direct for HP NonStop prompt.